 The accompanying consolidated financial statements have been prepared in accordance with the instructions to Form 10-Q and include all of the information and disclosures required by accounting principles generally accepted in the United States ("GAAP") for interim reporting.
 Accordingly, they do not include all of the disclosures required by GAAP for complete financial statements.
 In the opinion of management, all adjustments necessary for fair presentation (including normal recurring accruals) have been included.
 The consolidated financial statements in this Form 10-Q should be read in conjunction with the audited consolidated financial statements and related notes contained in the Company's Annual Report on Form 10-K for the year ended December 31, 2008.
-The consolidated financial statements reflect certain reclassifications of prior period amounts to conform to the 2009, principally the retrospective adoption of Statement of Financial Accounting Standard ("SFAS") No. 160, "Noncontrolling Interests in Consolidated Financial Statements, an amendment to ARB 51" and the application of EITF D-98, "Classification and Measurement of Redeemable Securities".
-The reclassifications had no impact on previously-reported net income available to common stockholders or earnings per share.
+The consolidated financial statements reflect certain reclassifications of prior period amounts to conform to the 2009 presentation, principally the retrospective adoption of Statement of Financial Accounting Standard ("SFAS") No. 160, "Noncontrolling Interests in Consolidated Financial Statements, an amendment to ARB 51", the application of EITF D-98, "Classification and Measurement of Redeemable Securities" and the application of SFAS 144 "Accounting for the Impairment or Disposal of Long-Lived Assets" to reflect the discontinuance of certain operating properties to real estate held for sale.
+The reclassifications had no impact on previously-reported net income attributable to common shareholders or earnings per share.